CadQuery/cadquery/doc/assy.rst

 FixedRotation
 =============

-FixedRotation fixes the rotation of the given argument to be equal to the given point specified via the parameter of the constraint.
+FixedRotation fixes the rotation of the given argument to be equal to the value specified via the parameter of the constraint.
+The argument is rotated about it's origin firstly by the Z angle, then Y and finally X.

 This constraint locks all rotational degrees of freedom of the argument.
 The cost function is:

 .. math::